thejohnha/repo-mail/README.md

 # Instructions
 1. Clone this repo.
 2. Search and replace the example usernames with your own email addresses.
-3. Copy down the emails to your local computer.
+3. Synchronize the emails to your local computer.
-4. Check that you have everything, then feel free to delete from your cloud account.
+4. Check that you have everything, then feel free to delete the account from your cloud provider.

 # Detailed instructions and commands
 ### Run on your docker host